awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/type-safe-api/README.md

 ## How does it work?

 This blueprint generates runtime projects from your API definition, which include clients for interacting with your API, and server-side code for implementing your API.
-The project also generates a type-safe CDK construct with an integration for every API operation.
+The blueprint also generates a type-safe CDK construct with an integration for every API operation.

-!!! note

-    The code is generated at build time, so when you change your API model, you will need to rebuild to see your changes reflected in the generated code.
+You can apply (or stack on) this blueprint to an existing PDK Monorepo project for extending the API capabilities to a project.

+## Prerequisites

+Ensure that you have set up a PDK monorepo project.

 ## Set up the blueprint